opinion

 Similarly, encouraging customers to voice their support for accessibility and choice — both to their local governments and to the retailers themselves — can highlight the demand for inclusive sexual wellness options.
 Your site visitors and the clients whom you regularly notify about sales, special events and new arrivals are your constituency, and have a stake in this issue as well.
 Let them know how they can lend their voices to address misconceptions and help prevent backsliding toward outdated stigma.

 Finally, this moment also calls for recommitting to the broader, ongoing conversation about the essential role of these products in promoting health and well-being.
-By framing sexual wellness products as tools for empowerment and education, we have begun to dismantle outdated stigmas.
+By framing sexual wellness products as tools for empowerment and education, we have to a large degree dismantled outdated stigmas.
 We must now double down on that effort in order to protect their rightful place in everyday retail.

 Ian Kulp is Blush’s director of marketing and a passionate advocate for inclusivity in sexual health and wellness.